-For example, to use the IN9 interface to connect to an Informix database server named server01 running on a host machine named sales, type the host name (sales) in the Host Name box and the server name (server01) in the Server box on the Connection tab in the Database Profile Setup - Informix IN9 dialog box.
+For example, to use the a native interface to connect to an Informix database server named server01 running on a host machine named sales, type the host name (sales) in the Host Name box and the server name (server01) in the Server box on the Connection tab in the Database Profile Setup dialog box.
 InfoMaker saves this server name as sales@server01 in the database profile entry in the system registry.
-CHAPTER 8

-Using Microsoft SQL Server
+CHAPTER 8 Using Microsoft SQL Server